KnightRogueLycerin/QoLDev/README.md

 * **`void setColor(const Color text, const Color background)`**
     * Change what the active output colors are
 * **`void setTextColor(const Color color = Color::WHITE)`**
-    * Spesificly change the active text color
+    * Specifically change the active text color
 * **`void setBackgroundColor(const Color color = Color::BLACK)`**
-    * Spesificly change the active background color
+    * Specifically change the active background color

 ### Input
 * **`int in(std::string& input)`**
-    * Fill the parameter string with input from the promt
+    * Fill the parameter `string` with input from the promt
-    * Include whitespace
+    * Includes whitespace
     * Minimal error handeling
         * returned 0 means a successful operation
         * returned -1 means EOF error
         * returned -2 means other kind of failure
 * **`int in(char& input)`**
-    * Fill the parameter char with input from the promt
+    * Fill the parameter `char` with input from the promt
-    * Takes firts input and no enter is needed
+    * Takes first input and no enter is needed
-    * Does not have any error handeling
+    * Does not have any error handling
 * **`int in(int& input)`**
-    * Fill the parameter int with input from the promt
+    * Fill the parameter `int` with input from the promt
     * Purge anyting after the first (if any) none-number symbol
-    * Minimal error handeling
+    * Minimal error handling
         * returned 0 means a successful operation
-        * returned -1 means error, not a number
+        * returned -1 means error: not a number
 * **`int in(float& input)`**
-    * Fill the parameter float with input from the promt
+    * Fill the parameter `float` with input from the promt
     * Purge anyting after the first (if any) none-number symbol
-    * Minimal error handeling
+    * Minimal error handling
         * returned 0 means a successful operation
-        * returned -1 means error, not a number
+        * returned -1 means error: not a number
 * **`int in(double& input)`**
-    * Fill the parameter double with input from the promt
+    * Fill the parameter `double` with input from the promt
     * Purge anyting after the first (if any) none-number symbol
-    * Minimal error handeling
+    * Minimal error handling
         * returned 0 means a successful operation
-        * returned -1 means error, not a number
+        * returned -1 means error: not a number

 # Known Issues
 * Nothing is in a usable state

-# Planed
+# Planned
 ## File
 *A liberay that make it easy to interface with files*

 # Notes
-* Implimentation will be moved to the header once it's in a usable state
+* Implementation will be moved to the header once it's in a usable state

 # Style Guide
-## Libery Name
+## Library Name
 *Abbreviation explanation*
 * General information
 * Such as namespace
 ### Structural divitions
 * **`Function`**
-    * Function explenation
+    * Function explanation
 * **`Function`**
-    * Function explenation
+    * Function explanation